ExHammer/hammer/guides/distributed-ets.md

 # Distributed Rate Limiter with ETS Backend

-The example implements a distributed, eventually consistent rate limiter using Phoenix.PubSub for broadcasting each hit across nodes and a local ETS backend to manage rate-limiting counters.
+This example implements a distributed, eventually consistent rate limiter using Phoenix.PubSub for broadcasting each hit across nodes and a local ETS backend to manage rate-limiting counters.
 This setup is useful when you need to limit the number of actions (e.g., requests) across multiple nodes in a cluster.

 Based on [HexpmWeb.RateLimitPubSub.](https://github.com/hexpm/hexpm/blob/main/lib/hexpm_web/rate_limit_pub_sub.ex)